Adnn/notes_graphics/docs/rtr.md

 (limited to a cone or frustum for normal texture, or all directions for cubemap).\
 They are then called _gobo_ or _cookie_ lights.

+## Chapter 7 - Shadows p223

+_Occluders_ cast shadows on _receivers_.

+Shadows are _umbra_ + _penumbra_.
+* _Hard shadows_ do **not** have a penumbra
+* _Soft shadows_ have a penumbra

+### Planar shadows p225

+_Planar shadows_ are a simple case where the shadows are cast on a planar surface.\
+Idea to use stencil buffer to limit drawing shadows to a surface p227.

+A _light map_ is a texture that modulate the intensity of the underlying surface.
+Heckbert and Herf's method p228 can be used offline to generate "ground-truth" shadows.

+### Shadow volume p230

+_Shadow volumes_ are analytical, not image based, so they avoid sampling problems.
+They have unpredictable costs.

+### Shadow Maps p234

+_Shadow map_ (_shadow depth map_, _shadow buffer_) is the content of a z-buffer rendered from the light perspective.\
+Prone to _self-shadowing aliasing_ (_shadow acne_).\
+Mitigated via a _bias factor_, which is more effective when proportional to the angle between receiver and light: _slope scale bias_.
+Too much bias introduces _light leaks_ (_Peter Panning_).

+#### Resolution enhancement p240

+* _Perspective aliasing_ is the mismatch between the color-buffer pixels and texels in the shadow map (ideal ratio would be 1:1), due to foreshortening occurring in the perspective view.
+* _Projective aliasing_ is due to surfaces forming a steep angle with the light direction, but are seen face one.

+_Resolution enhancement_ methods aim to address aliasing.

+_Perspective warping_ techniques attempt to better match the light's sampling rates to the eye's, usually altering the light's view plane (via its matrix) so its sample distribution gets closers to the color-buffer (eye) samples:
+* Perspective shadow maps (PSM)
+* Trapezoidal shadow maps (TSM)
+* Light space perspective shadow maps (LiSPSM).

+Those tend to fail with _dueling frusta_ (_deer in the headlights_).

+Another approach it to generate several shadow maps for a given view.
+The popular approach is _cascaded shadow maps_ (CSM) or _parallel-split shadow maps_.
+It requires _z-partitioning_ along the view.\
+_sample distribution shadow maps_ (SDSM) use previous frame z-depth to refine partitioning.

+### Percentage-closer Filtering  p247

+_Percentage-closer filtering_ (PCF) provides an approximation of soft-shadows by comparing the depth to several texels in the shadow-map, returning a (linear-interpolation?) of the individual results.

+_Percentage-closer soft shadows_ (PCSS) p250 aim for more accurate soft-shadows by sampling the shadow map to find possible occluders to vary the area of neighbours that will be sampled in the shadow map.
+This allows _contact hardening_.\
+Enhancements are _contact hardening shadows_ (CHS), _separable soft shadow mapping_ (SSSM), _min/max shadow map_.

+### Filtered Shadow Maps p252

+_variance shadow map_ (VSM) allow filtering (blur, mipmap, summed area tables,...) the shadow maps.
+This is efficient for renderong large penumbras.
+It suffers from _light bleeding_ for overlapping occluders.

+Other approaches to filtered shadow maps are _convolution shadow maps_ , _exponential shadow map_ ESM (or _exponential variance shadow map_ EVSM), _moment shadow mapping_.

+### Volumetric Shadow Techniques p257

+_deep shadow maps_, _opacity shadow maps_, _adaptive volumetric shadow maps_

+### Other Applications p262

+_screen-space shadows_ ray march the camera's depth buffer treated as an height field.
+(Good for faces, where small feature shadows are important)

+Other analytical approaches:
+* Ray tracing
+* _Irregular z-buffer_ (IZB) p259 gives precise hard shadows.

 ## Chapter 8 - Light and Color